meta-erlang/meta-erlang.github.io/docs/README.md

 * Create a virtual appliance product with Erlang/Elixir embedded software on any Cloud service provider
 * Enables the possibility to install and run BEAM based application on embedded Hardwares
 * Fine tune configurations and options when building Linux distro for embedded or cloud usage
-* Test and develop patches for Erlang and Elixir targeting Linux.
+* Test and develop patches for Erlang and Elixir targeting Linux
+* Create your own build dependency tarball with having Erlang and Elixir ready to use.

 ## Recipes included in this layer